ibm-cloud-docs/virtual-servers/faq_servers_general.md

 If your server does not power on, you might need to start your server in rescue mode.
 For more information, see [Rescue mode](/docs/virtual-servers?topic=virtual-servers-launching-rescue)

 For more help, see [Getting help and support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

+## Why does my server status show "disconnected"?
+{: #server-status-shows-disconnected}

+If your server status shows "disconnected", it might mean that the network monitoring service can't ping your device.
+Your server might be disconnected for several reasons - such as a network configuration, firewall, or a hardware issue.

+For more information about monitoring, see [Basic Monitoring](/docs/cloud-infrastructure?topic=cloud-infrastructure-monitoring-iaas#basic-monitoring).

+If you need more help, see [Getting help and support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 ## What is the difference between "Boot from image" and "Load from image"?
 {: #what-is-the-difference-between-boot-from-image-and-load-from-image-}